Skip to main content

 Tesamorelin A potent GHRH analogue specifically studied for its ability to reduce visceral adipose tissue (VAT).
 Targeted reduction of abdominal fat, improved metabolic markers.
 Nightly subcutaneous injection.

 The response to these peptides is contingent upon the health of the pituitary gland itself.
 An individual’s ability to produce GH in response to a peptide stimulus depends on their age, their baseline pituitary function, and other systemic factors like insulin sensitivity and inflammation.

 High insulin levels can blunt the GH response, which is why these peptides are typically administered on an empty stomach before bed.
 The individual’s unique feedback loop, the sensitivity of their GHRH receptors, and the levels of somatostatin (the hormone that inhibits GH release) all contribute to the final clinical outcome.
 Therefore, two individuals using the same peptide protocol may see different magnitudes of change in their IGF-1 levels (the primary marker of GH production) and in their clinical benefits.

 Academic

 The clinical observation that individuals respond differently to standardized hormonal therapies is substantiated at the molecular level by the field of pharmacogenomics.
 This discipline investigates how genetic variations influence drug efficacy and metabolism, providing a mechanistic basis for personalized medicine.
-In the context of endocrinology, illuminates the precise reasons for variable outcomes in hormonal optimization protocols.
-The response to an exogenous hormone is not a simple action of the drug on the body; it is a complex biological dialogue moderated by an individual’s unique genetic makeup, which dictates everything from hormone transport and metabolism to receptor binding affinity and downstream cellular signaling.
+In the context of endocrinology, pharmacogenomics illuminates the precise reasons for variable outcomes in hormonal optimization protocols.

 The Genetic Architecture of Androgen Response

-The efficacy of (TRT) is profoundly influenced by genetic polymorphisms that affect multiple points in the androgen signaling pathway.
+The efficacy of Testosterone Replacement Therapy (TRT) is profoundly influenced by genetic polymorphisms that affect multiple points in the androgen signaling pathway.
 While serum testosterone levels are a primary target for clinicians, the ultimate biological effect is determined by the events that occur at the target cell.
 A key genetic factor is the androgen receptor (AR) gene itself, located on the X chromosome.

 The Androgen Receptor CAG Repeat Polymorphism

 Within the first exon of the AR gene lies a polymorphic trinucleotide repeat sequence, (CAG)n, which codes for a polyglutamine tract in the N-terminal domain of the receptor protein.
-The length of this tract is inversely correlated with the transcriptional activity of the receptor.
-A shorter (e.g. 18-20 repeats) results in a more transcriptionally active receptor, leading to enhanced sensitivity to androgens.
+The length of this CAG repeat tract is inversely correlated with the transcriptional activity of the receptor.

+Conversely, an individual with a longer CAG repeat length (e.g. 26-28 repeats) will have a less active AR.
+This person may require higher serum concentrations of testosterone to achieve a similar degree of receptor activation and clinical benefit.
 This single genetic factor can explain a significant portion of the variance seen in TRT outcomes, independent of the administered dose.
 It underscores the limitation of dosing based solely on serum levels without considering the functional status of the target receptor.

 Pharmacogenomics of Estrogen Metabolism and Action